imitelis/email-app/README.md

   *  Then use `source venv/bin/activate` to start using the venv and its dependencies
   *  Run `pip install -r reqs.txt` to install the dependencies from the `reqs.txt` file
   *  Finally use `flask run` to start the dev app in default port `0.0.0.0:8000`
-  *  For production consider something steadier like `gunicorn -w 4 -b 0.0.0.0:8000 your_module_name:app`
+  *  For production consider something steadier like `gunicorn -w 4 -b 0.0.0.0:8000 main:app`

 ### Database:
   *  BackEnd won't start if there is no PostgreSQL DB connected at `DATABASE_URI` port, so check that